-Sporting a tasseled Terrier baseball cap and wriggling out of his academic robe to reveal a Red Sox T-shirt whose letters had been transposed to read Sed Rox, the spirited 75-year-old actor, comic, author, and producer, who holds a doctorate in education, gave a speech that brimmed with both pathos and humor, using his underachieving youth as an example of how teachers can and must make a difference.
+Sporting a tasseled Terrier baseball cap and wriggling out of his academic robe to reveal a Red Sox T-shirt whose letters had been transposed to read SED ROX, the spirited 75-year-old actor, comic, author, and producer, who holds a doctorate in education, gave a speech that brimmed with both pathos and humor, using his underachieving youth as an example of how teachers can and must make a difference.

 “You always hear that people who can’t do, teach,” he said.
 “But if you don’t teach, they can’t do.”

 Hardin Coleman, dean of SED, opened the proceedings by urging the group of 92 undergraduates and 143 graduate students, among them 42 double Terriers and 4 triple Terriers, to “be lifelong learners.”
-In his speech later, Cosby gave a nod to Coleman’s grandfather, William T. Coleman, the founder of the Boys & Girls Clubs of Philadelphia, where Cosby played basketball in his youth.
+In his speech later, Cosby gave a nod to Coleman’s grandfather, William T. Coleman, the founder of the Boys and Girls Clubs of Philadelphia, where Cosby played basketball in his youth.
 “He saved many lives,” he said, adding that the beloved elder Coleman didn’t let kids like Cosby get away with anything.

 Addressing graduates likely to have come of age watching him wrestle with the educational challenges and triumphs of the Huxtable children on his wildly popular 1980s sitcom The Cosby Show, the internationally known entertainer shared stories of his own academic failures.
-To waves of laughter, Cosby described a fourth grade teacher, a Russian immigrant all of four-foot-eleven, who refused to put up with his excuses, and at least fleetingly, got him to change his ways.
+To waves of laughter, Cosby described a fourth grade teacher, a Russian immigrant all of 4-foot-11, who refused to put up with his excuses, and at least fleetingly, got him to change his ways.
 “She sat on me,” said Cosby, who at the time weighed, he said, “about 200 pounds.”
 He recounted these words from one of his middle school teachers: “William has a quiet way of not listening.”